NVIDIA/aistore/README.md

 ### Quick trial start with Docker

-To get started quickly with a containerized, one-proxy, one-target deployment of DFC, see [Getting started quickly with DFC using Docker](docker/quick_start/README.md).
+To get started quickly with a containerized, one-proxy, one-target deployment of AIStore, see [Getting started quickly with AIStore using Docker](docker/quick_start/README.md).

-### Quick trial start with DFC as an HTTP proxy
+### Quick trial start with AIStore as an HTTP proxy

-1. Set the field `rproxy` to `cloud` or `target` in  [the configuration](dfc/setup/config.sh) prior to deployment.
+1. Set the field `rproxy` to `cloud` or `target` in  [the configuration](ais/setup/config.sh) prior to deployment.
-2. Set the environment variable `http_proxy` (supported by most UNIX systems) to the primary proxy URL of your DFC cluster.
+2. Set the environment variable `http_proxy` (supported by most UNIX systems) to the primary proxy URL of your AIStore cluster.

 ```shell
 $ export http_proxy=<PRIMARY-PROXY-URL>
 ```

-When these two are set, DFC will act as a reverse proxy for your outgoing HTTP requests. _Note that this should only be used for a quick trial of DFC, and not for production systems_.
+When these two are set, AIStore will act as a reverse proxy for your outgoing HTTP requests. _Note that this should only be used for a quick trial of AIStore, and not for production systems_.

 ### Regular installation

-If you've already installed [Go](https://golang.org/dl/), getting started with DFC takes about 30 seconds:
+If you've already installed [Go](https://golang.org/dl/), getting started with AIStore takes about 30 seconds:

 ```shell
 $ cd $GOPATH/src